Enterprise AI Governance Structure: Roles and Responsibilities

 Technical and Domain Governance

 Technical governance covers the platform-level controls: monitoring for model behaviour changes, running regression testing against maintained baselines, managing the technical configuration of audit logging and access controls, and providing the technical assessment that informs operational governance decisions.
 This sits within IT or a dedicated AI operations team.
-It requires the tooling and technical access to run structured evaluation of model behaviour, not just the ability to report that the platform is available.
+It involves the tooling and technical access to run structured evaluation of model behaviour, not just the ability to report that the platform is available.

 Domain governance covers the use-case-level assessment that technical governance alone cannot perform.
 When technical governance detects that a model update has changed output behaviour for a particular workflow, the domain owner of that workflow must determine whether the change is material to its purpose.
 Technical teams can identify that something has changed.
 Domain owners must determine whether it matters.
 This is the accountability that business unit leads hold in an AI governance operating model, and it is the accountability that is most commonly undefined.